Information for Prospective Students

 Teaching, tutoring, mentoring, office assistance, respite care, and babysitting do not count for this prerequisite experience, though we all agree these are good things to do and will provide you with valuable experience.
 The applied clinical experience must be delivering some type of mental health service that you have been trained to do and are supervised while conducting.

-For a more through description of applied clinical experience click here.
+This PDF provides a more through description of applied clinical experience [pdf].

 It is important that you are fully aware that there are possible consequences of having a prior criminal conviction(s) as it relates to your ability to successfully complete the MS in Clinical Psychology degree program, clinical internships, and later licensure as a psychotherapist.